 If you have a double kitchen sink, you can also use the plunger in each sink separately to generate additional force.
 Start by firmly sealing one sink with a wet rag over the overflow opening.
 Fill the unsealed sink with several inches of water, place the plunger over the drain hole, and vigorously pump it up and down at least 15 times.

-Next, remove the rag and repeat the full plunging process in the other sink.
-Going back and forth between sinks helps create strong bursts of air pressure through their shared P-trap and can help dislodge stubborn clogs.
+Next, remove the rag and repeat the complete plunging process in the other sink.
+Going back and forth between sinks helps create intense bursts of air pressure through their shared P-trap and can help dislodge stubborn clogs.
 An alternate method for bathroom sinks is to firmly seal the plunger over the sink drain filled with water.

 Then flush the toilet bowl in the same bathroom with water.
 This sends a surge of water through the connected pipes, which can generate enough force to help clear the blockage in the bathroom sink.